cyrusimap/cyrusimap.github.io/stable/_sources/imap/reference/manpages/configs/imapd.conf.txt

     .. startblob timeout

-    ``timeout:`` 32
+    ``timeout:`` 32m

-        The length of the IMAP server's inactivity autologout timer, in minutes.
-The minimum value is 30.
-The default is 32 to allow a bit of leeway for clients that try to NOOP every 30 minutes.
+        The length of the IMAP server's inactivity autologout timer.
+        The minimum value is 30 minutes.
+The default is 32 minutes, to allow a bit of leeway for clients that try to NOOP every 30 minutes.

+        For backward compatibility, if no unit is specified, minutes is assumed.

     .. endblob timeout

     .. startblob imapidletimeout

-    ``imapidletimeout:`` 0
+    ``imapidletimeout:`` <none>

-        Timeout for idling clients (:rfc:`2177`) in minutes.
-If set to zero (the default) or less, the value of "timeout" will be used instead.
+        Timeout for idling clients (:rfc:`2177`).
+If not set (the default), the value of "timeout" will be used instead.

+        For backward compatibility, if no unit is specified, minutes is assumed.

     .. endblob imapidletimeout